plainlib/langprofiles/README.md

 A command-line tool that reads a directory of UTF-8 text corpora (one file per language) and produces a compact binary profile file used for fast language detection.
+Also includes a built‑in test mode to evaluate detection accuracy on the same corpora.

 ## Features